developwithpurpose/front-end-developer-exercise/app/README.markdown

 #Code Challenge

-Thank you for the opportunity to work on this code challenge (on my second time through this code challenge).
+Thank you for the opportunity to re-attempt this code challenge!

 ## Javascript
 On my last attempt this year, I was pretty uncertain of how to manipulate the JSON data in order to present the appropriate number of friends that were in each 'baby-step.'
 It was really gratifying to re-attempt this challenge after attempting numerous other exercises and projects with Javascript.